The-Marcy-Lab-School/linting-grammarly-practice/README.md

 npm run lint
 ```

-You'll notice there are still some errors.
-Fix them until the linter shows no errors!
+There are still some errors!
+Fix them until the linter shows no errors.

+**Tip:** Use Command+Click on a linting error to jump straight to the location of the error in your code.

 ### Key Takeaways